 - Most hosting providers offer backup and restore options in their control panel.

-- Follow the instructions provided by your hosting provider to restore your site from a backup.
+- Restore your site from a backup.

 Final Words